-My five favorite spots for Virginia mountain engagement sessions
+My five favorite spots for Virginia mountain engagement photos

 As a kid growing up in southwest Virginia, I feel like I never truly appreciated the level of jaw-dropping beauty that surrounds us here in this state.
 I could literally see fluffy green mountains in multiple directions from my hometown!
 But I didn’t start hiking in the Appalachian mountains until high school, and for the longest time, I was convinced that everywhere else was prettier than these places right in our backyard.
 Over the years, I finally came to appreciate just how incredible, dynamic, and beautiful the landscapes that surround us literally up and down the entire state really are.
 When I first set out down my path to becoming a wedding + elopement photographer, I really wanted to use this work as a way to both bring me closer to these natural spaces and maybe do my little part to help others appreciate how lucky we are here in Virginia, too.

 At first, I had a surprising amount of trouble finding information on beautiful, accessible spots to bring couples, but now, after nearly five years of centering my brand around adventure + the magical outdoors - and as someone who just really enjoys hiking - it’s safe to say I’ve spent my fair share of time exploring the mountains up and down the Appalachian spine of VA and know these places pretty dang well.
 So I want to share a little of what I’ve learned about engagement sessions in Shenandoah National Park and the mountains throughout Virginia and hopefully make it more approachable for others.

 Here’s a list of a few of my favorite spots for adventurous engagement sessions in Virginia.